 Volkswagen Emissions Fraud Lawsuits

 On Friday, Sept.
 18, 2015, news broke that German automaker Volkswagen has been programming more than 11 million vehicles worldwide, nearly 500,000 of those vehicles in the United States, to cheat on tests by emitting lower emissions levels in official tests than how they actually perform on the road.
 If you own one of the vehicles listed, you may have an economic loss claim for potentially overpaying for your car and any depreciated value.
 For more information, click here.
-To learn if you may have a case, contact Motley Rice attorney Jodi Westbrook Flowers at 1.800.768.4026 or by email.

 Our Experience in Consumer Fraud Protection